aedenj/typescript-node-starter/README.md

 The `npm run setup` command will remove the git directory and run npm install.

-Running the server under tsc-watch is done by running `docker-compose run app sh -c "npm run dev"`
+Running the server under tsc-watch is done by running `docker-compose run app sh -c "npm run watch"`

 Continuous testing is supported by running `docker-compose run test sh -c "npm test"`